wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-monitor-hardware-status.md

 <properties
-   pageTitle="Componentes de hardware e status do StorSimple | Microsoft Azure" description="Saiba como monitorar os componentes de hardware do dispositivo StorSimple por meio do serviço StorSimple Manager." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="StorSimple hardware components and status | Microsoft Azure" description="Learn how to monitor the hardware components of your StorSimple device through the StorSimple Manager service." services="storsimple" documentationCenter="" authors="alkohli"